ShareSave and capital gains tax: three strategies

 ISAs offer a tax-efficient way to hold investments.
 When held in an ISA, investments like shares are free from both income tax and capital gains tax, and you don’t need to include them on your tax return.

-There’s a special rule when it comes to ShareSave and ISAs – you can move up to £20,000 worth of shares from ShareSave straight into an ISA within 90 days of buying the shares.
+Normally you can only put cash in an ISA but, there’s a special rule when it comes to ShareSave and ISAs – you can move up to £20,000 worth of shares in each tax year from ShareSave straight into an ISA within 90 days of buying the shares.
+If the 90 days crosses two tax years, you can potentially move up to £40,000 worth of shares.

 But timing is crucial – you’ll need to make sure you do this before the 90 days is up, or you’ll lose the opportunity.